camellia2027/FM-Fusion/CONFIG_FILES_README.md

 - Includes IMU parameters for reference
 - **Use this for online mapping with your hardware**

-### `config/online_mapping.yaml`
-**Purpose**: Alternative online mapping configuration
-- Similar to your_camera.yaml but with different parameter organization
-- Can be used as backup or for different camera setups

 ## 🎯 When to Use Which Config